geodezyx.operational package

 geodezyx.operational.download_utils.ftp_downloader(ftp_obj, full_remote_path, localdir)

-download a file through FTP protocol
+Downloads a file through FTP protocol.

 geodezyx.operational.download_utils.ftp_downloader_wo_objects(tupin)